pyCOARE/coare/docs/index.rst

 Credits
 -------

-This version of the Python implementation of the COARE algorithm was written by Byron Blomquist and Ludovic Bariteau.
+This version of the Python implementation of the COARE algorithm was `initially translated from MATLAB by Byron Blomquist and Ludovic Bariteau<https://github.com/NOAA-PSL/COARE-algorithm>`_.
-For more information on the people and publications that developed the COARE algorithm, see the references below.
+For more information on the people and publications that developed the COARE algorithm, see the references at the link below.

 .. toctree::
     :maxdepth: 5